geltz/ComfyUI-geltz/README.md

 ## Image Processing

 * **Apply LUT**
-  Simple node that applies a lookup table (usually .cube, looks in `models/lut`) with interpolation.
+  Simple node that applies a lookup table (usually `.cube`, looks in `models/lut`) with interpolation.

 * **Chromatic Aberration**
   Shifts the red, green, and blue channels separately to create controlled edge fringing.
 Good for adding a subtle lens-like imperfection without blurring the whole frame.